2010 Minnesota State Auditor election

 The 2010 Minnesota State Auditor election was held on Tuesday, November 2, 2010 to elect the Minnesota State Auditor for a four-year term.
-Incumbent Rebecca Otto of the Minnesota Democratic–Farmer–Labor Party (DFL) was re-elected to a second term.
+Incumbent Rebecca Otto of the Minnesota Democratic–Farmer–Labor Party (DFL) was narrowly re-elected to a second term.

 Candidates

 Democratic–Farmer–Labor Party

 Incumbent Rebecca Otto won endorsement at the Minnesota Democratic–Farmer–Labor Party (DFL) convention.

 Republican Party

 Former State Auditor Patricia Anderson earned the endorsement of the Republican Party of Minnesota at its state convention.

 Green Party

 Minneapolis Park and Recreation Board member Annie Young ran as the Green Party candidate.

 Grassroots Party

 Kenny Kalligher stood for election for the Grassroots Party.